 How LoRA Makes AI Fine-Tuning Faster, Cheaper, and More Practical

-Access to extreme-performance hardware is not always feasible.
-You may not have access to the hardware for completely fine-tuning a foundational LLM like DeepSeek R1 or Llama 3.
+Access to extreme-performance hardware is not always feasible, especially for complete fine-tuning of a foundational LLM like DeepSeek R1 or Llama 3.
 Or, your organization may have trained a model on the main computing infrastructure, but running fine-tuning will interrupt new projects.

 Model customization is now accessible to teams without full-scale compute infrastructure.
 Practitioners, organizations, or departments can fine-tune foundation models for their specific use cases without requiring large-scale computing resources.